 Dr. Mark D. LeBlanc.
-NEH Co-PI and Meneely Professor of Computer Science at Wheaton College.
+Meneely Professor of Computer Science at Wheaton College.
 LeBlanc has supervised the development of many software tools and computational experiments in genomics and lexomics.
-Mark tries to manage the software-types.
+Throughout the year, Mark tries to manage the software-types.

 Dr. Scott Kleinman.
 Professor of English and Director of the Center for the Digital Humanities